 The Park Blocks

-The Oregon History Center & Sovereign Hotel, on our right, from 1966 & 1923.
-The far building has 2 huge murals, one depicting the Lewis & Clark Expedition on the west side, and the South side, the Pioneer Period.
+The Oregon History Center & Sovereign Hotel, from 1966 & 1923, respectively.
+You will see, the far building, has 2 huge murals, one depicting the Lewis & Clark Expedition on the west side, and on the South side, the Pioneer Period.

 Permanent exhibits at the museum include: